 Most of the P-MRNRD is covered by glacial deposits up to 200 feet thick that yield relatively small amounts of groundwater with variable water quality and vulnerability to surface contaminants.
 Water quality from the Upland areas tends to be highly mineralized and a poor source of drinking water supplies.
 Where there are Pleistocene sand and gravel sediments within the glacial till, some irrigation capacity wells can be found.
 Because of the highly variable nature of the glacial deposits both laterally and with depth, water quality and vulnerability to surface contaminants is highly localized.
-Within the Uplands area, the P-MRNRD has established several rural water districts to assist area residents obtain a viable source of drinking water.
+Within the Uplands area, the P-MRNRD has established several rural water districts to help area residents obtain a viable source of drinking water.

 4.4.5.
-Nebraska's Wellhead Protection Program and Wellhead Protection Areas
+Wellhead Protection Areas

-Nebraska's Wellhead Protection Program is a voluntary program assisting communities and other public water suppliers prevent contamination of their water supplies.
-The Wellhead Protection Area (WHPA) Act (Neb.
-Rev. Stat. §46-1501 - 46-1509) sets up a process for public water supply systems to implement a local wellhead protection plan.
-The goal of Nebraska's Wellhead Protection Program is to protect the land and groundwater surrounding public drinking water supply wells from contamination.
-Since approximately 85 percent of Nebraska's public health and safety.
-NDEQ is the lead agency for wellhead protection plan approval.
 The wellhead protection planning process includes identifying the land surrounding the public water supply wells to be protected, identifying potential sources of groundwater contamination within the area, and managing the potential contaminant sources.
-In the P-MRNRD, there are 55 WHPAs designated (see Map 16).
+In the P-MRNRD, there are 48 designated WHPAs (see Map 16 and Appendix A).
 Tekamah, for example, developed a WHPA to address elevated nitrates, which were detected in 1981 in the public water supply wells (U.S. Bureau of Reclamation 1999).